I want to share my story with you.

 2004 – College

-I knew I needed a smaller, liberal arts college to set up me for my best shot at law school.
+I knew I needed a smaller, liberal arts college to set me for law school.

-And it went well.
+And it did.
 College was great, and I did really well.

 I majored in political science, with minors in philosophy and theater.